kevchen266/Software-Architechture-Project/Implicit-Invocation System/README.md

 rudimentary functionality that supports student registration for courses and various queries, such as listing the courses a student has registered for.

+1.Compile all the files: In your CMD (command prompt) or shell, execute ---> javac *.java

+2.Exucute Main function In your CMD (command prompt) or shell, execute-->java SystemMain Students.txt Courses.txt

 <img width="322" alt="image" src="https://github.com/kevchen266/Software-Architechture-Project/assets/72414426/6ac00132-aedc-41b0-8ca9-9991071fbc90">